This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 The National Portrait Gallery

-And great news, you do not need a reservation!
-Not only that, but this museum stays open later than other Smithsonian museums in the National Mall.
+The National Portrait Gallery holds tons of noteworthy art exhibits and the permanent exhibit America’s Presidents.
+And great news, you do not need a reservation.
+Not only that, but this museum stays open later than other Smithsonian museums on the National Mall.

-You can head here after a day of exploring and still enjoy an exhibit or two before the museum closes at 7 p.m.
+You can head here after a full day of exploring and still enjoy an exhibit or two before the museum closes at 7 p.m.
 Because the gallery is open later, it makes a perfect late afternoon activity.

 Time Estimate: 1 to 2 hours depending on how many exhibits you plan to visit.
-Hours as of 2025 are 11:30 a.m. to 7 p.m.
+Hours as of 2026 are 11:30 a.m. to 7 p.m.

 Dinner and a Night Out in Downtown DC

-Night out in Washington DC
+Where to go for a Night Out in Washington DC

 For the 21+ crowd, make reservations at a bar or two since venues fill up quickly.
 This is especially important if you have a bigger group.
+If it’s just one or two people, you can likely squeeze in somewhere, but don’t count on it during busy seasons.

-Adams Morgan + 18th Street: Bars and lounges lining the intersection of both streets.
+- Adams Morgan + 18th Street: Bars and lounges lining the intersection of both streets.
 Try Jack Rose Dining Saloon for a calm, low-lit interior and a fantastic whiskey selection.

 Day 3 in Washington DC

 Kick off your third day in DC with breakfast followed by a peaceful visit to Arlington National Cemetery.
+Mid-morning, head to the National Archives Museum to see the Constitution.

-Finish the day with dinner and a show or exhibit at Fords Theater or Kennedy Center.
+In the afternoon, visit museums and cafes at the National Mall.
+Finish the day with dinner and a show or exhibit at Ford’s Theater or the Kennedy Center.

 Arlington National Cemetery

-This is the largest military cemetery in the United States covering 639 acres, and the final resting place of over 400,000 United States military veterans.
+This is the largest military cemetery in the United States, covering 639 acres, and the final resting place of over 400,000 United States military veterans.
+The cemetery is home to the Tomb of the Unknown Soldier and the resting place of John F. Kennedy and other noted Americans.

-You can arrive at Arlington Memorial by car or on the Metrorail system, at the Arlington Memorial stop.
-There is an ID check at the entrance, so be sure to bring an ID.
+You’ll find notable memorials along many of the paved trails.
+You can arrive at Arlington National Cemetery by car or on the Metrorail at the Arlington Memorial stop.
+There is an ID check at the entrance, so be sure to bring your ID.

+You can walk the trails or take a trolley that stops at the major sites throughout the cemetery.
 Visiting the grounds is incredibly memorable.
-It is well worth going to the Tomb of the Unknown Soldier for the changing of the guard that happens at the top of every hour.
-Arrive a few minutes early for the best seats.
+It is well worth going to the Tomb of the Unknown Soldier for the changing of the guard, which happens at the top of every hour.
+Arrive a few minutes early for the best view.

 The National Archives Museum

-From Arlington Cemetery you can walk, bike, take the Metrorail, or drive to the National Archives Museum, which is part of the National Mall.
+From Arlington Cemetery you can walk, bike, take the Metrorail, or drive to the National Archives Museum, which is part of the National Mall area.
+The museums here are free and open most days of the year.

-The National Archives Museum is home to the Constitution, the Declaration of Independence, and the Bill of Rights, along with tons of the United States most prized historical artifacts.
+The National Archives Museum is home to the Constitution, the Declaration of Independence, and the Bill of Rights, along with tons of the United States’ most prized historical artifacts.
+Entry is free and you can make a reservation or walk up.
+Just keep in mind that reservations for timed entry are strongly recommended during busy months.

-I walked up, and was fortunate to wait in line for only 15 minutes without a reservation.
+I walked up and was fortunate to wait in line for only 15 minutes without a reservation.
 The museum is open 10 a.m. to 5:30 p.m.

 Lunch Near The National Mall